fpalomo/king-kata-di/Readme.md

  Our system will accept payments from different apps, so we need to keep track of this.

 * Order ID ( 32 characters ) :
- App order ID , to be able to trace the payment back.
+ App order ID , to be able to trace the payment back, and for the IPN ( read below ).

 * CC type ( 16 characters ) :
  One of ( VISA | MASTERCARD | AMEX )